Screening tenants without a credit check—is it possible?

 Fundamentally, all you’re really looking for a credit score is to see if the prospective tenant is someone who can make payments on time.
 A credit score isn’t necessarily indicative of that, but consistent income and rent payments are.

 Typically, pay stubs are provided in the application process.
 For proof of consistent rent payments, ask for a landlord reference letter from the tenant.
 Then, you can follow up with their former landlord to not only ensure they paid their rent on time but also took good care of the rental property.
-We know we sound like a broken record every time we mention landlord reference letters: but you should always follow up to ensure the veracity of the landlord.
+We know we sound like a broken record every time we mention recommendation letters from tenants: but you should always follow up on landlord reference letters to ensure the veracity of the landlord.

 Ask the tenant for a guarantor or co-signer